amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

 ## Master Method for recursive algorithms

 Finding the runtime of recursive algorithms is not as easy as counting the operations as we did in previous examples.
-The Master Method help us to determing the runtime of recursive algorithms.
+The Master Method helps us to determine the runtime of recursive algorithms.
 We are going to explain the Master Method using the `indexOf` function as an example.

-When analyzing recursive algorithms we cares about these 3 things:
+When analyzing recursive algorithms, we care about these 3 things:
 - Runtime of the work done outside the recursion (line 3-4): `O(1)`
-- How many recursive call the problem is divided (line 11 or 14): `1` recursive call.
+- How many recursive calls the problem is divided (line 11 or 14): `1` recursive call.
 Notice only one or the other will happen, never both.
 - How much `n` is reduced on each recursive call (line 10 or 13): `1/2`.
 Every recursive call cuts `n` in half.

 1) The Master Method formula is the following: